Own-goal gives Croatia a World Cup spot at Russia's expense - WHIZ News

 When the breakthrough came in the 81st minute it was from an unexpected source.
 Croatia’s Borna Sosa hit a cross too deep, evading his teammates, but Russian defender Fedor Kudriashov directed the ball into his own net as he tried to control it.

+“It was a difficult match from the beginning because of the rain.
+We never gave up, we were patient and I think we won deservedly.
+We are the best team in this group,” Luka Modric said.

-Under heavy rain in front of a vocal home crowd, Croatia started out hoping to play a slick passing game focused on talismanic midfielder Luka Modric.
+Under heavy rain in front of a vocal home crowd, Croatia started out hoping to play a slick passing game focused on Modric, its talismanic midfielder.
 By halftime, the increasingly waterlogged pitch made that impossible and turned the game into a succession of crosses, speculative long shots and wild sliding tackles.

+The loss was the first for new Russia coach Valery Karpin in his first seven games in charge.
+He told Russian media he took the blame for the defeat but plans to stay on for the playoffs in March, when Russia is likely to be one of the six seeded teams.
+The playoffs will sort 12 teams into four-team brackets playing for three World Cup places.

-Third-place Slovakia eased to a 6-0 win over Malta.
+Third-place Slovakia eased to a 6-0 win over Malta with a hat trick from attacking midfielder Ondrej Duda.
 Slovenia beat Cyprus 2-1.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports